 HVA 102 BASIC HEATING AND AIR CONDITIONING 3 CREDITS

-Introduces students to the basic principles and practices of heating and air conditioning in the home.
-It covers concepts, types of equipment, systems and their applications.
-Lecture two hours, laboratory two hours per week.
+Introduces students to the basic principles and practices of residential heating and air conditioning.
+It covers concepts, types of equipment, systems, operation, and their applications.
+Lecture two hours, lab two hours per week.